PlasmaPy/PlasmaPy/docs/plasma_calculator/index.rst

-The Plasma Calculator is an interactive Jupyter notebook that is packaged with `plasmapy`, and allows users to input a set of plasma properties and immediate calculate multiple plasma parameters.
+The Plasma Calculator is an interactive Jupyter notebook that is packaged with `plasmapy`, and allows users to input a set of plasma properties and immediately calculate multiple plasma parameters.

 .. note::